Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/0_ros_setup.md

 Most of the ROS setup has been provided via the `ur3_moveit` package.
 This section will describe the provided files.

-4. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, and run
+4. If you have not already built and sourced the ROS workspace since importing the new ROS packages, navigate to your ROS workplace, and run:

 ```bash
 catkin_make